roltel/crypt-feed-bot/README.md

 # rss-irc-venus

-Crypto currencies feed bot based on rss-feed-bot by Impredicative.
+Crypto currencies feed bot based on Eggdrop and Python.
 This bot will feed up a IRC channel #crypto-feed on new updates on rss feed from several sources. -The channel is linked with Matrix, Discord and Telegram.
+More connections soon.

+Update period: 1 hour.

 Join IRC @Libera.net via webpage: